AikidoSec/firewall-python/docs/flask.md

 # Flask

 > [!WARNING]
-> Use Gunicorn in production environments.
-While Flask works for testing, it may report incomplete data and is not recommended for production use.
+> The Flask development server is not fully supported, we recommend using a web server like [gUnicorn](./gunicorn.md)

 ## Installation